When Designers start to feel replaceable

 What leaders can do differently

-Show that you care.
-Take the time to understand what your designers value, what motivates them, and where and if they want to grow.
+If you lead designers, start with care.
+Listen to them, coach them, and build real trust.
+Take time to understand what they value, what motivates them, and where they want to grow.

 A more sustainable path